joemoose/dungeoneers.d20/docs/play.md

 Suppose the outcome of your character’s actions is not immediately apparent, or the activity is inherently risky.
 In that case, the GM might ask you to roll dice to determine the results.

+## Safety

+It is important that everyone at the table, players and GM, feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
+GMs and players should discuss what themes or topics will be in the game, will never be in the game, and might be in the game but only in passing.

+Everyone at the table should feel comfortable saying “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.

+On to the mechanics!

 ## Attribute Checks

-When you describe your character doing something risky, or the outcome is uncertain, the GM may ask you to make an **attribute check**.
+When you describe your character doing something risky with an interesting but uncertain outcome, the GM may ask you to make an **attribute check**.
+The GM will describe possible complications to help in your decision-making.

 Roll a **d20** and compare the result to the applicable attribute score.
-If the result is **less than or equal to** the relevant attribute score, your character **succeeds** and suffers no complications.
+If the result is **less than or equal to** the attribute score, your character **succeeds** and suffers no complications.
 If the result **exceeds the score**, your character **fails** and suffers the outcome described by the GM.

 ### Using Attributes